shanerbo/Catopia/README.md

 - User can update their info in Edit profile page, which is hyperlinked in the navbar.

 ## Main features:
-- Cat profile pages showing adoption status and photos
+- Cat profile pages showing cat info and photos
 - Twitter/Instagram-like photo/activities posting
 - Follower and following system between users
-- Search engine for cats open for adoption
+- Search system for cats and cat owners
-> (bonus features)
+- Responsive site that runs well on mobile
-- Cat supplies store
+- Inifinite scroll is implemented so that posts are not all loaded at once
-- Real-time chat
+-

 ## Technologies proposed:
 - Back-end